Analysis | A year after Trump said coronavirus was ‘under control,’ a look back at the first news stories

 That last bit was probably the focus of his comments.
 Feb.
 24, 2020, was a Monday; by the time markets closed that day, the Dow Jones industrial average had dropped 4 percent since the prior Wednesday.
-As the months passed, though, it was the first sentence which most frequently came back to haunt Trump.
+As the months passed, though, it was the first sentence that frequently came back to haunt Trump.
 The virus was very much not under control and it would remain out of control through the rest of the year.

 That era seems almost infinitely long ago, given all that’s happened since.
 Over the course of a few weeks from late February to early April, our expectations about everyday life were upended.
 At the time, it seemed to happen slowly, marked by incidents or discoveries in which the scale of the problem became increasingly apparent.
 People or locations would suddenly emerge as harbingers of the not-yet-a-pandemic and then fade from attention as something else rose to replace it.